Wyatt Earp: Dodge City and Deadwood

-After 1875 Dodge City, Kansas, became a major terminal for cattle drives from Texas along the Chisholm Trail.
-Wyatt Earp was appointed assistant marshal in Dodge City under Marshal Lawrence Deger around May 1876.
+After 1875 Dodge City, Kansas, became a major terminal for cattle drives from Texas, Wyatt Earp was appointed assistant marshal in Dodge City under Marshal Lawrence Deger around May 1876.
 At some point he met prostitute Mattie Blaylock, who became his common-law wife until 1881.
 Wyatt and Morgan left Dodge for Deadwood in the Dakota Territory on September 9, 1876, with a team of horses only to find that all the land was already tied up in mining claims.
 While Morgan returned to Dodge City, Wyatt remained and made a deal to buy all the wood that a local individual had cut and put his horses to work during the winter of 1876–1877, hauling firewood into camp.
 Wyatt made about $5,000 in profit but was unable to file any mining claims, so he returned to Dodge City in the spring.